otrv4/otrv4/otrv4.md

   it is used as 'their_dh'.

 Encrypted message (DATA)
-  Using the appropriate encryption key, perform an XSalsa20 encryption of the message.
+  Using the appropriate encryption/message key, perform an XSalsa20 encryption of the message.
 The nonce used for this operation is also included in the header of the attached message packet.
 ```